New York Court Records

 Step 1.
 Identify the Right Court

 To access criminal records in person, it’s important that interested parties first identify the courthouse where the case is filed.
 The New York State Unified Court System consists of multiple courts, including supreme courts, county courts, criminal courts, district courts, city courts, town courts, village courts, and family courts.
 Many of these courts preside over different types of criminal cases.
-For instance, the New York City Criminal Court presides over misdemeanors and lesser offenses while the New York County court has general jurisdiction over criminal cases.
-And while Town and Village courts preside over violations and misdemeanors, District Courts have jurisdiction over misdemeanors and lesser offenses in several counties.
+For instance, the New York City Criminal Court presides over misdemeanors and lesser offenses, while the New York County court has general jurisdiction over criminal cases.
+While town and village courts preside over violations and misdemeanors, district courts have jurisdiction over misdemeanors and lesser offenses in several counties.

 Step 2.
 Gather Case Information